neeffect/nee/README.md

 (we will show it later)

-## Putting inside NEE Monad
+## Putting inside Nee Monad

 Next step is to put business function inside NEE monad.
-Why?
-Because NEE moands connects business logic with infrastructure.
-After all you want to use your code on a real hardware with some nasty side effects.
+Nee monad wraps business logic with a given infrastructure.

 ```
-NEE.pure(Nop)(businessFunction)
+val functionOnRealHardware = NEE.pure(Nop)(businessFunction)
 ```

-Above there is  how businessFunctions is blessed with side effects and now is wrapped inside NEE monad.
-(Actually this looks as an applicative functor - but it does not matter).
+Now `functionOnRealHardware` is blessed with side effects and now is wrapped inside Nee monad.
+It is enclosed in a monad to make it "composable" with other functions.
+Just think of performing multiple jdbc calls inside one transaction.

-As for side effects we see Nop... meaning not a real one - but it is time to tell more about `Effects`
+As for side effects we see `Nop`... meaning not a real one - but it is time to tell more about `Effects`

 ## Effects